pranav-iitr/traffic-violation-detection-system/README.md

-# Inter IIT Tech Meet 10.0 Engineering Conclave , Recived a Gold Medal fro the same
+# Inter IIT Tech Meet 10.0 Engineering Conclave , Recived a Gold Medal for the same

 ## Problem Statement